Lean Manufacturing in the Cleanroom

 For each individual manufacturer, evaluate what activities waste the most time, whether they’re related to accidents, space restrictions, miscommunication, or whatever else does not add value to your process.
 Once these activities are identified, you can plan a strategy to eliminate them.

 Gerbig Engineering Company experts can help you construct a cleanroom that meets your lean needs.
-We can also discuss validation and certification requirements to keep you in compliance with specific standards.
 Planning ahead is part of the lean process, too.